lhope/cl-czmq/README.md

 Some functionality of CZMQ is not ported.
-Zero copy methods are pointless, since we have to copy data into C anyway. zclock, zlist and zhash aren't ported, as their functionality is provided adequately by Lisp.
+Zero copy methods are pointless, since we have to copy data into C anyway. zclock, and zhash aren't ported, as their functionality is provided adequately by Lisp.

-Most cl-czmq functions are thin wrappers around CZMQ. zloop and zthread are, however, lisp re-implementations.
+Most cl-czmq functions are thin wrappers around CZMQ. zloop, zlist and zthread are, however, lisp re-implementations.

 A minimum of extra functionality is introduced.
 See **Using cl-czmq**